-The portrayal catalogue model is defined in S-100 Part 9.
+The portrayal catalogue model is defined in S-100 Part 9, clause 9-13.

-The S-401 Portrayal Catalogue will be available in an XML document which conforms to the S-100 XML Portrayal Catalogue Schema and is structured as follows:
+The S-401 Portrayal Catalogue will be available in an XML document which conforms to the S-100 XML Portrayal Catalogue Schema.
+The structure for the Portrayal Catalogue is described in S-100 Part 9, clause 9-13.2.

-Root ---- (contains the catalogue named “portrayal_catalogue.xml”)

-|

-|-- Pixmaps (contains XML files describing pixmaps)

-|

-|-- ColorProfiles (contains XML files with colour profiles and CSS2 style sheets)

-|

-|-- Symbols (contains SVG files with symbols)

-|

-|-- LineStyles (contains XML files with line styles)

-|

-|-- AreaFills (contains XML files area fills)

-|

-|-- Fonts (contains TrueType font files)

-|

-|-- Rules (contains files with rules which map features to drawing instructions)

 Data Product format (encoding)